National Insurance - How it works

 Find out more about recent changes to Class 1 NICs.

-Primary Class 1 NIC
+Primary Class 1 National Insurance

-Employees pay primary Class 1 NIC on all earnings above the primary threshold (£242 per week in 2024/25 and 2025/26).
-The main rate of 8% is paid to the upper earnings limit (£967 per week).
+Employees pay primary Class 1 NIC on all earnings above the primary threshold (£242 per week/£1,048 per month in 2025/26).
+The main rate of 8% is paid to the upper earnings limit (£967 per week/£4,189 per month).
 The additional rate at 2% is paid thereafter.

 Once an employee is of state pension age, they are no longer liable for primary Class 1 NIC, but the employer liability remains.

-Secondary Class 1 NIC
+Secondary Class 1 National Insurance

-Employers pay secondary Class 1 NIC on all earnings above the secondary threshold (£175 per week / £9,100 per annum in 2024/25) at 13.8%.
+Employers pay secondary Class 1 NIC on all earnings above the secondary threshold (£417 per week / £5,000 per annum in 2025/26) at 15%.
 There are some concessions available, including for employees in Freeports and Investment Zones.

-The Employment Allowance will increase in April 2025 from £5,000 to £10,500.
+The Employment Allowance increased in April 2025 from £5,000 to £10,500.
 Employers will no longer need to have incurred a secondary Class 1 NIC liability of less than £100,000 in the prior tax year in order to claim.
 The allowance will benefit larger businesses even if the saving will only offset a very small fraction of the increased overall cost to employers.

 Class 1A and 1B NIC

-Class 1A and Class 1B NICs are generally paid by employers at the secondary rate.
+Class 1A and Class 1B NICs are generally paid by employers at the secondary rate (i.e. 15%).
 Class 1A applies to benefits in kind, termination payments and sporting testimonials.
-Class 1B applies to any amounts included in a PAYE settlement agreement.
+Read more about mandatory payrolling of benefits in kind from April 2027.

-NIC for Statutory directors
+NIC for statutory directors

-NIC Savings
+NIC savings

 If an employee enters a valid salary sacrifice arrangement, then they can save on Class 1 NIC.
-Common arrangements include pension contributions, childcare, bicycles and electric vehicles.Class 2 and 4 NIC: paid by the self-employed
+Common arrangements include pension contributions, childcare, bicycles and electric vehicles.

-For 2024/25, Class 4 NIC is charged at 6% on profits between the lower profit limit of £12,570 and the upper profit limit of £50,270 and 2% on profits thereafter.
+For 2025/26, Class 4 NIC is charged at 6% on profits between the lower profit limit of £12,570 and the upper profit limit of £50,270 and 2% on profits thereafter.
 Class 4 NIC is paid annually through self-assessment (and is included in payments on account).

 Non-UK residents and property landlords do not pay Class 4 NIC.
 However, sleeping and inactive partners remain liable on their profit share.